 As a rule, the average grade (weighted according to ECTS credits) should be “good”.
 In general, the grades considered are worth 150 ECTS credits or more.

-The interview is held in person (or by video call) according to the admission guidelines (see below) and takes place as soon as the application dossier has been received.
-This is typically in May for the autumn semester and in December for spring semester.
+The interview is held in person (or by video call) according to the admission guidelines (see below) and takes place as soon as the application documents have been received.
 Depending on your scientific background, additional course requirements can be imposed up to a maximum of 60 ECTS credits.

 You will be informed about the final assessment by the Admissions Office of the University of Bern; successful candidates will receive a Letter of Acceptance to the Graduate School of Climate Sciences.

-The Graduate School of Climate Sciences does not grant scholarships or arrange employments.
+Note that the Graduate School of Climate Sciences does not grant scholarships and cannot arrange employments.